 Hike Amongst the Black Oaks at Volcan Mountain

 This fall, enjoy a family-friendly hike at Volcan Mountain.
 View the changing yellow and red leaves of the black oaks that are abundant in the area.
-Finally, head to Julian for lunch at Julian Beer Company.
+They offer guided hikes and educational children's events for visitors.
 It's the makings of a perfect fall family day.

 Volcan Mountain Foundation